Do you have any teaching experience?

 What modules do you plan to offer?

 I have two modules on DNA.
-DNA Basics, Gene Expression, and DNA Mutations covers DNA structure, base pairing, the cellular processes of transcription, translation, and DNA replication.
+DNA Basics, Gene Expression, and DNA Mutations covers DNA structure, base pairing, and the cellular processes of transcription, translation, and DNA replication.
 Students are also taught how DNA mutations can lead to diseases.
 In Genetics and Heredity, students learn about gene alleles and how differences in DNA genes lead to different observable traits.
 The majority of the module is spent learning the fundamentals of heredity and the cellular processes involved in genetics.

 Additionally, I have a module on Microbiology.
 In this module, students learn about the Germ Theory of Disease and its history, Koch’s Postulates, and how infectious diseases are transmitted.
 Students learn the characteristics of different classes of microbes: bacteria and archaebacteria, viruses, protists, and fungi.
 Students learn about the benefits of microorganisms in addition to the diseases they can cause.
+In the related course Prokaryotes, students learn about the organisms which are composed of prokaryotic cells, often called prokaryotes.
+They will understand the ways in which prokaryotes are fundamentally different than most other life on the planet, and will discover the fundamental roles these microorganisms play in the world.
+(Material in Prokaryotes is taken from the larger Microbiology course).

 Upcoming modules include Cellular Biology, Plant Biology, The Chemistry of Life, and Mathematical Concepts in Science.